jwildman/iDAAS-Connect-Clinical-IndustryStandards/README.md

 * Open Source Enablement
 * Modern Application Development/Delivery Capabilities
 * Reduce Propritary Skillset(s)
+* Innovative Disruption
 * Deliver Consistentcy
 * Polyglot Language Support

 Here's how the differentiators are being addressed:

-* Extensibility: The fovus has been on building an extensible platform.
+* Extensibility: The focus has been on building an extensible platform based on need and usage.
 The platform is just a series of components that can be connected, extended or new components developed as developers and business teams work together.
+Within the platform it is developed to enable small to large and complex healthcare organizations to leverage this platform.
+The platform looks at ANY data as by the application, components, facilities, and overall organization associated with EVERY transaction.
 * Reduce Proprietray Knoweldge: We have removed COTS or black box box software and gone with a very open approach.
-Spring Boot, Postgres/mariaDB/SQL Server, Red Hat Fuse, Red Hat Process Automation Manager (Business Rules, Workflow and Complex Event Processing), Red Hat A-MQ (soon we are also puttting in AMQ-Streams).
+Our approach leverages the numerous Open Source and upstream Open Source products Red Hat is engaged in.
+Here are several of the technologies this platform leverages: Spring Boot, Red Hat Fuse, Red Hat Process Automation Manager (Business Rules, Workflow and Complex Event Processing), Red Hat A-MQ Streams (Kafka)  - (we also into an A-MQ release as well).
 * Open Source Enablement: Provide the source code of the components to extend as needed.
-Currently, the code is in Git Hub private repos currently as we work through some processes.
 * Modern Application Development/Delivery Capabilities: Where applicable everything is cloud native/container focused.
 Several of the platform components are based on SpringBoot for easy of deployment and running.
 * Reduce Preprietary Skillsets: Removing COTS centric skillsets.
+This platform is about enabling industry best technologies to enable healthcare to build capabilities rapidly.
+* Disruption: This platform is absolutely designed to enable disruption and enable innovation at the speed of business and technologists.
 * Deliver Consistency: Focus around industry standard design and integration patterns.
 We don't require deep knowledge of the industry standards to get started, just common developer skillsets.
 * Polyglot Language Support: Enabling the use of many different programming languages.
 The focus here is to ensure by major capability area a programming language is supported.